DerpyLiran/frog-animation/README.md

-# Example File
+# This is a little code I made to help understand classes and animations with pygame

-This is a sample read me file
+run the frog_animation.py and enjoy!